-Alla Norma is an Italian standby, it’s earthy, homey, and except for the glossy purple eggplant, is made entirely from pantry staples.
+Pasta Alla Norma is a classic Italian pasta recipe, and except for the glossy purple eggplant, this easy 30 minute meatless meal is made entirely from pantry staples.

 Of course, in summer, so there’s nothing stopping you from making this with fresh ripe tomatoes, but during the rest of the year I use a good quality canned.
 I love the combination of pasta and eggplant.
 You hardly ever see this dish on menus, but it’s fantastic.
 Especially when you cook the eggplant the way I do…without any oil!
 I saute it in a hot dry skillet, which intensifies the flavor and keeps the eggplant firm.